 The Light element is overwhelmingly popular on weapons due to the game's emphasis on raid boss content and the fact that the vast majority of relevant raid bosses are Light weak (except Erythron Dragon/Dragon Atrum).
 Eventually, handout weapons like those you can purchase from trade shops and Collect File weapons started giving out Light weapons by default, and by July 2018 the Attribute Changer support item was phased out of normal AC Scratches completely because the devs realized that this trope was exactly what was driving up the cost of Light-element Attribute Changers.

-On the other hand, Hunter is considered a "universal Subclass" for melee and (occasionally) ranged classes.
-While Ranger/Hunter and Gunner Hunter aren't especially common, the majority of people playing melee classes will use a Hunter subclass.
+On the other hand, Hunter had a long reign as the "universal Subclass" for melee and (occasionally) ranged classes.
+While Ranger/Hunter and Gunner/Hunter weren't especially pervasive, the majority of people playing melee classes used a Hunter subclass.
+Its hold weakened when Etoile debuted as a subclass.

 Lavis Cannon was originally considered the Wand Infinity +1 Sword due to its unique Potential that makes it 33% faster, removes hitstop, and adds a powerful Sword Beam that has a unique interaction with Heavy Hammer.
 A 2018 update rebalanced Wands to close the gap between Lavis and the other Wands, putting Atlas Ex in a better position than Lavis.
 Lavis later got an Ultimate Potential to close that gap, making it a cheaper alternative to Atlas Ex that requires less commitment resource-wise.